 Implicit ACK procedure

 When a Relay (Relay STA or Relay AP) receives a valid Short Data frame with the Relayed Frame field in the Frame Control field set to 1, the Relay may acknowledge the received Short Data frame using the Implicit or Explicit ACK procedure.
-A Relay shall not acknowledge the received valid Short Data frame using either Implicit or Explicit ACK procedure if the Relayed Frame field in the Frame Control field is set to 0 in the received short Data frame.
+The Relay shall not acknowledge the received valid Short Data frame using either Implicit or Explicit ACK procedure if the Relayed Frame field in the Frame Control field is set to 0 in the received short Data frame.

 NOTE- The frames transmitted over the first hop and second hop can be sent at two different MCSs.

+For error recovery purposes, during a Relay-shared TXOP, the TXOP owner may transmit its next PPDU when the CS mechanism (see 9.3.2.1(CS mechanism)) indicates that the medium is idle at the TxPIFS slot boundary (defined in 9.3.7(DCF timing relations)) (this transmission is a continuation of the current TXOP or SP).

 Explicit ACK procedure